jackparsonss/jackparsonss/README.md

 ## I'm a First Year University Student

-- 🔭 I’m currently learning everything
+- 🔭 I’m currently learning as much as I can about different technologies and code and I am open to exploring many more
 - 👯 I’m looking to collaborate with others and contribute to Open Source Projects